Vitamins have long been recognized as being essential to one’s health and vitality.

 Vitamin and Mineral Supplements

 It is also the case that oral supplements can vary in quality from brand to brand.
-Some brands contain binders, fillers, preservatives, waxy coatings, and (believe it or not) sugar and corn syrup, all of which make the actual nutrients even less bioavailable.
+Some brands contain binders, fillers, preservatives, waxy coatings, and (believe it or not) sugar and corn syrup, all of which can make the actual nutrients even less bioavailable.

 IV Nutrients